essentialkaos/path/README.md

 Commands

-  base                 Strip directory and suffix from filenames dir                  Strip last component from file name link                 Print resolved symbolic links or canonical file names clean                Print shortest path name equivalent to path by purely lexical processing compact              Converts path to compact representation abs                  Print absolute representation of path ext                  Print file extension match pattern        Filter given path using pattern join root            Join path elements add-prefix prefix    Add the substring at the beginning del-prefix prefix    Remove the substring at the beginning add-suffix suffix    Add the substring at the end del-suffix suffix    Remove the substring at the end exclude substr       Exclude part of the string is-abs               Check if given path is absolute is-local             Check if given path is local is-safe              Check if given path is safe is-match pattern     Check if given path is match to pattern
+  base path                 Strip directory and suffix from filenames dir path                  Strip last component from file name dirn num path             Return N elements from path link path                 Print resolved symbolic links or canonical file names clean path                Print shortest path name equivalent to path by purely lexical processing compact path              Converts path to compact representation abs path                  Print absolute representation of path ext path                  Print file extension match pattern path        Filter given path using pattern join root path            Join path elements add-prefix prefix path    Add the substring at the beginning del-prefix prefix path    Remove the substring at the beginning add-suffix suffix path    Add the substring at the end del-suffix suffix path    Remove the substring at the end exclude substr path       Exclude part of the string is-abs path               Check if given path is absolute is-local path             Check if given path is local is-safe path              Check if given path is safe is-match pattern path     Check if given path is match to pattern

 Options